Thirlan/ThirlanStellarisMPBalance/patch_notes.md

    * Takes 90 days to enact and lasts until cancelled
    * costs 250 unity + additional resources the more pops there are above 10
    * Gives -25% to storm devastation, but -10% to jobs production and -100% to immigration pull
- * Storm Protection (event): At start of game can decide if Storms should be repulsed from your Empire borders
+ * Storm Protection (event): At start of game can decide if Storms should be repulsed from your Empire borders for 20 years
  * Traders: +9 trade value from +8
  * Espionage Operations:
    * Difficulties reduced by 4 (include pre-ftl)